AI in B2B sales, end to end

 • Selects and sequences content based on the buyer's stated priorities and decision criteria

-• Flags inconsistencies between what was promised in discovery and what the proposal actually delivers
+• Flags inconsistencies between what was promised in discovery and what the proposal delivers

 • Generates a pricing narrative that connects each line item to the specific value it delivers for this customer